-You can register/apply here.
+- You can register/apply here.

 Equips students with the personal confidence and necessary verbal and non-verbal skills to:

-- Build rapport
+- Relationships & rapport

-Applies the inter-personal skill-set to meet the internal communications’ challenge by:
+Applies the inter-personal skill-set to address:

 Founded on issues management and brand narrative, the final module returns to the external dimension to introduce key models and applications across:

-- Corporate communications and reputation management
+- Corporate and financial communications

 - Public affairs

-- Social communications (including corporate social responsibility) and
+- Social communications and CSR

-- Risk and crisis communications.
+- Innovation: social and digital communications.

-Equips the health communicator with the necessary competencies to act as senior/board level adviser in health and social care organisations including:
+Equips the health communicator with the necessary competencies to act as a senior/board level adviser in health and social care organisations including: